mserobabina/Banking_deserts/README.md

 ### Data Extraction
 Three data sources were utilized to compile database:
 * **For bank metrics**, quartely data from the FDIC Financial Data was utilized .
-CSV files can be extracted [here](https://www5.fdic.gov/idasp/advSearch_warp_download_all.asp?intTab=1) \,
+CSV files can be extracted [here](https://www5.fdic.gov/idasp/advSearch_warp_download_all.asp?intTab=1)
 * **For demographics**, data from the 2017 estimates American Community Survey (2010 U.S. Census) was utilized.
-CSV files can be extracted [here](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml)\n",
+CSV files can be extracted [here](https://factfinder.census.gov/faces/nav/jsf/pages/index.xhtml)
 * **For unemployment and median household income**, data from the Bureau of Labor Statistics - LAUS data was utilized.
-Excel files can be extracted [here](https://www.bls.gov/lau/)"
+Excel files can be extracted [here](https://www.bls.gov/lau/)

 ### Data Transformation
  For each source:
  * Selected the variables of interest for the analysis
  * Eliminated any duplicates or null values
- * Summed quartely values to obtain annual observations for bank metrics
- * Note: For details on data transformation, please refer to the \"Data_Transformation.ipynb\" file*
+ * Summed quartely values to obtain annual observations for bank metrics ** Note: For details on data transformation, please refer to the \"Data_Transformation.ipynb\" **

  ### Data Loading
  Financial Deserts database were created in SQL, containing: